 As far as DSLR cameras are concerned the sole limit to capturing different tones and colors with a DSLR is your imagination.
 If you throw different lenses into the combo, you will realize it’s a blank canvas.

 Different lenses produce different effects, hence it is very important for us to get a camera that is compatible with a wide range of lenses.

 It depends on the painter to decide on the brush consistent with their style and strokes.
 Similarly, from situation to situation and from person to person, according to their style, different lenses produce different results.

-Wedding photography is a mixture of everything, from portraits, macro to motions, which means you will need difference lenses for a big day shooting.
-For example, these are the lenses I would recommend a professional photographer to bring over for pre-wedding or wedding shootings.
+Wedding photography is a mixture of everything, from portraits to macro to motion, which means you will need different lenses to get the perfect big day shots.
+For example, these are the lenses I would recommend a professional photographer to carry for pre-wedding or wedding photography.